 An ultra-high specification PC with QPS navigation software is used for collection and processing of all multibeam data long with positioning, vessel motion compensation and sound velocity data sets.
 This information can be fed into basic filters that allow detailed real-time visualisation of usable data coverage, which can be removed if required.
 Through combining sonar technology with the latest high-performance inertial navigation systems and the latest integrated navigation and processing software from QPS, we are able to provide accurate, real-time visualisation of seabed topography, surface objects and man-made structures.

 Bibby HydroMap have invested heavily in multi-beam technology and own various vessel and subsea based systems.
+Our fleet of five vessels are mobilised with the latest technology from industry-leading suppliers including Teledyne, Kongsberg, GeoAcoustics and Geometrics.

 Side Scan Sonar